MODERN CLASSICISM: First International Conference on 20th-Century Classical Architecture

 Registration is free, but required, and can be completed to attend either in person or online.

-During the registration process, participants may choose to purchase the conference proceedings once they are published (to reserve a copy for a fee).
-Participants may also register for any of the optional activities on offer, such as guided tours.
-These tours will focus on some of the finest examples of Modern Classicism in Madrid.
+Participants may also register for any of the optional activities offered, such as guided tours.
+These visits will focus on some of the finest examples of Madrid’s Modern Classicism.
 Places for these activities are limited and will be allocated on a first-come, first-served basis.

 Proposals should focus on the topics scheduled for the seminar.
 They must be at least 1,000 words in length and include an abstract, a clarification of the structure of the proposal, and a preview of the conclusions of the research carried out, as well as a selection of at least three high-quality images representative of the subject studied.